“A peoples’ creativity, its sensitivity and its

 through its pottery.”

-¿Sabías Que… Did you know that Mexico has a tradition of more than 3,000 years of pottery making?
+Did you know … Did you know That Mexico has a tradition of more than 3,000 years of pottery making?

-The Olmecs transcended their era (1500 B.C. –800 A.D) and bequeathed their knowledge to the cultures that flourished after them.
+The Olmecs transcended their era (1500 BC -800 AD) and handed down their knowledge to the cultures that flourished after them.

 The Mixtecs stood out for their polychrome lacquer ceramics, in which after polishing a piece, they would cover it with white stucco and then paint it.